Azure/iot-edge-v1/samples/hello_world/README.md

 - build.sh produces its outputs in `azure-iot-gateway-sdk/build`.
 This is where the two module SOs and executable used in this sample are built.
 > Note: The logger module is built as `/modules/logger/logger.so`.
 The hello world module is built as `/modules/hello_world/hello_world.so`.
 The sample executable is built as `/samples/hello_world/hello_world_sample`.

 - The hello_world_sample process takes the path to a JSON configuration file as an argument in the command line.
+The file must be encoded either as ASCII or UTF-8.
 An example JSON file has been provided as part of the repo at `azure-iot-gateway-sdk/samples/hello_world/src/hello_world_win.json' and is copied below.
 It will work as is unless you have modified the build script to place modules or sample executables in non-default locations.
 > Note: The module paths are relative to the current working directory from where the hello_world_sample executable is launched, not the directory where the executable is located.
 The sample JSON configuration file is defaults to writing 'log.txt' in your current working directory.

 ```json